 In the soybean market, the USDA report was considered supportive with US production, US 2020/21 ending stocks and global ending stocks coming in below trade estimates.
 The increase in Chinese purchases is also seen as a positive for the market.
 Soymeal prices have continued to decline as world supply chains have returned to normal.
 As biofuel use begins to rise again rapeseed futures have remained strong.
 With EU rapeseed production predicted to be at historic lows of 17million tonnes, and with the EU’s main importer Ukraine also predicting lower production, spot prices should remain strong for the foreseeable future.

 IFA Grain Committee Chairman Mark Browne has welcomed the commitment from Glanbia Ireland (GI) to purchase this year’s malting barley crop.

-IFA Grain Committee Chairman Mark Browne has called on farmers who buy compound feed rations to insist on Irish grains.
+IFA Grain Committee Chairman Mark Browne has called on feed mills to use Irish grains.
 Some feed merchants are now producing rations which contain little or no Irish grain and have replaced it with maize grain from non-EU sources.

 As expected, feed demand has dropped off considerably as we near the end of April.
 The continuing spell of dry weather has ensured that planting of the main cereal crops is finished in all parts of the country, with only small amounts of maize and potatoes remaining.